awsdocs/aws-codeartifact-user-guide/doc_source/create-s3-gateway-endpoint.md

 The following table describes the Amazon S3 buckets you should reference in your policies to allow access to CodeArtifact in each region\.

-**Note**
-This table is the current list of Amazon S3 buckets in each region that CodeArtifact requires access to\.
-Soon, CodeArtifact will provide an API to fetch the Amazon S3 bucket used by a CodeArtifact domain\.

 ****